iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 }
 ```

-You can observe that with the `some` function we check that the Output actually holds native tokens of the expected class ID.
+The `some` function check that the Output actually holds native tokens of the expected class ID.

-At the end of this step you know Input #3.
+At the end of this step, you know **Input #3**.

-### Set melted tokens on the Foundry
+### Set the Amount of Melted Tokens on the Foundry

-Once you know how many tokens are going to be melted you just need to set the `meltedTokens` field of the next Foundry Output.
+Once you know how many tokens you are going to melt, you just need to set the `meltedTokens` field of the next Foundry Output.

-We use the  `findIndex` function to ensure we refer to the right token class, as an Output can hold tokens of many classes at the same time.
-(In this simple case you can check that `index` is equal to `0`).
+As an Output can hold tokens of many classes at the same time, you should use the  `findIndex` function to ensure you are referring to the right token class.
+In this simple case, you can check that `index` is equal to `0`..

 ```typescript
 const index = outputWithTokensToMelt.nativeTokens?.findIndex(element => element.id === tokenClassId);